Trading Strategy

 YOU: Go to the mall on the weekend, walk into a Lululemon store, see a lot of people paying full price for yoga pants.
 The "aha" moment: This place is packed.
 You use your mobile trading app to scan a tag, discover "LULU" as the ticker symbol, talk to the sales clerk about how sales have been, then quickly buy some shares on your phone.

-INSTITUTIONAL FUND: Knows the founders and has regular calls with the CFO.
-Their research staff calls Lululemon stores across the country, as well as suppliers, and pulls data nationwide to determine how the numbers are really lining up.
-They then analyze to determine that margins are being contracted despite strong sales growth and sell the stock heading into its next earnings call.
+INSTITUTIONAL FUND MANAGER: Has the founders’ mobile phone numbers in her contacts and has regular calls with the chief financial officer.
+Her research staff calls Lululemon stores across the country, as well as suppliers, and pulls data nationwide to determine how the numbers are really lining up.
+They then analyze to determine that margins are being contracted despite strong sales growth and she sells the stock heading into its next earnings call.

-To take this full circle, guess what happened to Lululemon after one earnings report DESPITE positive chatter from traders and analysts? -16.41% the next day.
+To take this full circle, guess what happened to Lululemon after one such earnings report some years back, despite positive chatter from traders and analysts? -16.41% the next day.

 LULU (Lululemon Athletica) Stock Chart Showing -16.41% Next Day Drop